Deltares/hydromt/docs/dev/core_dev/git_conventions.rst

 For bugs, please provide tracebacks and relevant log files to clarify the issue.
 `Minimal reproducible examples <https://stackoverflow.com/help/minimal-reproducible-example>`_, are especially helpful!
-If you're submiting a PR for a bug that does not yet have an associated issue, please create one together with your PR (unless it is something trivial).
+If you're submitting a PR for a bug that does not yet have an associated issue, please create one together with your PR (unless it is something trivial).
 This is important for us to keep track of the changes made to core.